A threat to disrupt international flights: A look at why Sikhs for Justice was banned

 New Delhi, Nov 05: A pro-Khalistan outfit, Sikhs for Justice (SJF) has threatened to disrupt flights scheduled to leave for London today.

 The police said that security had been heightened at the Indira Gandhi Airport in Delhi, following threats by the SJF.
-Further the SJF also threatened to boycott the flights and asked victims of the 1984 anti-Sikh riots to occupy the airport in a bid to internationalise the issue.
+Further, the SJF also threatened to boycott the flights and asked victims of the 1984 anti-Sikh riots to occupy the airport in a bid to internationalise the issue.

 The SJF has been pushing its agenda hard in the past couple of years.
-In January the Union Home Ministry banned the SJF under Unlawful Activities (Prevention) Act Tribunal.
+In January the Union Home Ministry banned the SJF under the Unlawful Activities (Prevention) Act Tribunal.

 The Cabinet it may be recalled had declared SJF as an unlawful association in July 2019.